 We look for all of the basic things — tone quality, flexibility, finger dexterity and range, but also your ability to control articulation, intervallic control, overall awareness of your horn and MANY other things.
 Outside of your musical talents, we also look at your personality, work ethic, and ability to respond to constructive criticism (like you would have to during the season), as these are just as important when push comes to shove in the heat of the battle!

 First off, please do not bring selections from your recent marching band show, wind ensemble concert or jazz band literature.
 We would like to hear pieces that are written for solo instrument.
 If you take private lessons, ask your teacher for some suggestions; they should have a plethora of pieces that would suit your individual talents and abilities.
 If you don’t take private lessons, we suggest contacting local music stores, high school band directors, or college music directors as they would also have several great suggestions.
-We have also included in our packet several suggestions for each instrument.
-Packets can be found on CorpsData, under “Library”.
-You must create an account and resister before you can obtain that info.

 Your playing audition will be largely based upon how well you are prepared on the audition packet, your technique, positive attitude, and ability to process feedback and make proper adjustments.
 The staff will be carefully watching and listening to each applicant to make sure they get an accurate assessment.
 In some cases, there may be times where the Caption Head and techs pull individuals out for further assessment.
 We really try to be fair and get a thorough examination of everyone’s skill level.